codyhxyz/money/README.md

 ## How you should use this
 Send this repo's link to your AI!
 Empower them with your transaction data so they can give you accurate financial advice.

 Better yet, remix this project for your own needs.
 Build your own financial assistant that does what YOU need it to.
 This is just a minimally-opinionated jumping off point.

+You could tell your AI:
+- I want an app that tells me how much I have left to spend this month
+- I want an app that builds me a budget
+- Identify top ways I could be saving money
+- Find subscriptions we can cut

 ## Why you should use this
 You *could* just use the Teller API directly to fetch your bank data, I won't stop you.
 But this open-source repo handles all the following basics for you, making it much easier to set up your own personal financial advisor: